After California students rescued from Afghanistan, officials say there could 'easily' be thousands more

 PSAKI SAYS BIDEN ADMIN WILL ‘JUDGE THE TALIBAN BY THEIR ACTIONS’

-Shen confirmed to Fox News on Monday that seven of eight families were either officially returned home to the San Diego area or were in transit.
+Shen confirmed to Fox News on Monday that seven or eight families had either returned home to the San Diego area or were in transit.
 One family is still seeking help in Afghanistan.
 Some of the rescued students returned to school on Monday to start a new academic year after their long journey home.

 El Cajon has a large refugee population, and the families had gone to Afghanistan in May and early June, weeks before the crisis unfolded.
 They were not part of an organized trip and traveled separately.